 There’s a small café in the grounds where you can have a beer or coffee on the terrace while you enjoy your surroundings – usually with a peacock or two at your feet.

-I would recommend to buy skip the line tickets to the Alcazar in advance online, since when you’ll arrive at the entrance, you’ll see two queues.
+I recommend buying skip-the-line tickets to the Alcazar in advance online.
+When you arrive at the entrance, you’ll see two queues.
 The shorter queue is for those who already have their tickets.
 So why waste time waiting in line when you could be inside enjoying all that the Alcazar has to offer?

 Cordoba, Spain